 How to save money for Christmas

-More worryingly, stats from an article by The Independent show the average person takes four months to pay off their festive debts from the 'combined cost of presents, food, drink and travel' - this means that a 'typical adult will need 14 weeks to pay off credit cards'.
+More worryingly, statistics from an article by The Independent show the average person takes four months to pay off their festive debts from the 'combined cost of presents, food, drink and travel' - this means that a 'typical adult will need 14 weeks to pay off credit cards'.
 As a result of spending at Christmas, 40% believe January will be the most difficult month of the year financially.
-We believe a little preparation can lead to a less expensive Christmas and a more comfortable new year.
-After all, Christmas comes at the same time each year so it shouldn't be a shock that we're going to spend money.
+We believe a little preparation can lead to a less expensive Christmas and a more comfortable beginning to the new year.
+After all, Christmas comes at the same time each year so it shouldn't be a surprise that we're going to spend money.

 How to save for Christmas

 Here are our top tips and tricks for getting ahead, months before the festive season kicks in.